Virginia Court Records

 The Difference Between Sealing and Expunging Criminal Records

 The terms records sealing and expungement are used interchangeably in Virginia and refer to the same process.
 The only difference is the nature of access to the record.
 Section § 19.2–392.2 of the Code of Virginia embodies the state’s laws on the expunction of criminal records.
 Granting a petition for expunction directs all record custodians, such as the court, police, and related agencies, to destroy all existing information on the individual’s crime in the public domain.
-However, a conviction record will still be available to the court and authorized agencies only.
-Bear in mind that the court will only grant an expunction under certain circumstances such as no conviction or innocence established after a wrongful conviction.

 Similarly, according to the Virginia Administrative Code, 6VAC20–120–80, sealing a criminal record removes it from the public domain.
 However, it is not tantamount to the physical destruction of the record by the custodian.
 Consequently, individuals and private entities armed with a court order, and government agencies, may retrieve such records.
 The record custodian naturally has access to sealed records.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 Eligibility Requirements to Expunge and Seal a Criminal Record in Virginia